 In 2016, Milner and Gavin won four races en route to claiming the drivers’, team and manufacturers’ championships.
 What made the titles especially sweet is that they came at the expense of the much-ballyhooed Ford GT.
 (For the record, though, the Ford GT won its class at Le Mans on the 50th anniversary of the company’s famous 1-2-3 victory, which was – in the minds of Ford executives, at least – far more important than any single IMSA race.)

-The 2020 season brought the brand-new C8.R, the GTLM version of the mid-engine Corvette street car that General Motors had been teasing for nearly half a century.
+The 2020 season brought the brand-new C8.R.
+This is the GTLM version of the mid-engine Corvette street car.
+Now, General Motors had been teasing about this for nearly half a century.
 Obviously, this was a clean-sheet design that allowed for much improved weight distribution.
 But an even more important factor in the C8.R’s success was that Pratt Miller – which runs Corvette Racing on an operational basis – played an integral role in the development of the street car.

 “Each year we worked with GM, the connection between the [Pratt Miller] team and the [Chevy] production group got stronger,” Houghton says.
 “We were pulled into meetings early on to offer suggestions about the design of the production car.
-And I think the big thing was Chevrolet started thinking, ‘What can we do on the street car to make a better race car?’”
+And I think Chevrolet started thinking, ‘What can we do on the street car to make a better race car?’”

 Sadly, the writing was on the wall for the GTLM class by then.
 Ford, Dodge and Aston Martin were long gone.
-BMW and Ferrari had been missing in action for most of the season, and Porsche was reduced to a privateer effort.
-With the field so depleted, IMSA decided to replace GTLM next year with a new class called GTD Pro, which will feature professional drivers in GT3 cars.
+BMW and Ferrari had been missing in action for most of the season.
+Porsche was reduced to a privateer effort.
+With the field so depleted, IMSA decided to replace GTLM next year with a new class called GTD Pro.
+This will feature professional drivers in GT3 cars.
 With this move, the GT3 takeover is complete.
 But nothing is forever.

 “In sports car racing, we’ve had these ebbs and flows for many years,” Milner says.
 “So it wouldn’t surprise me if, in the not-too-distant future, we make our way back to more manufacturer-focused GT racing.”